tylertitsworth/5th-age-srd/Character-Rules/Combat.md

 #### Intercepting

-If you move past someone who is not already engaged, they have the option to engage you and make you stop where they are.
+If you move past someone who is not already engaged, they have the option to engage you and make you stop where they are as an interrupt action.
 The GM rules on what counts as moving "past" a defending character or enemy.

+Only one creature can intercept a single enemy moving past them at a time.

 ---